Takeiteazyltd/Aria-Event/STRATEGIC_ROADMAP.md

-# Aria Event - Strategic Roadmap to #1 Israeli Attractions Website
+# Photo Style - Strategic Roadmap to #1 Israeli Attractions Website

-> A comprehensive plan to transform Aria Event into the premier attractions platform in Israel
+> A comprehensive plan to transform Photo Style into the premier attractions platform in Israel

 ---